 When you get hot, your heart may beat faster.
 It does that in order to pump more blood to your skin, where it can release some of that extra heat.
 As a result, other parts of your body may not get enough blood.
 This could make you tired and sluggish, especially if you're trying to do hard physical or mental work.

 When you're hot, you sweat.
 That makes you lose fluids and electrolytes.
-Together, these things might drop your blood pressure, sometimes enough to make you dizzy or even pass out.
+In addition, heat makes your blood vessels dilate to increase sweating.
+Together, these things can drop your blood pressure, sometimes enough to make you dizzy or even pass out.
 It could be even worse if your heart doesn't pump normally and isn't able to adjust to the greater demand.